 Carnival Cruise Line is among a list of multiple cruise companies extending service suspensions due to the ongoing COVID-19 pandemic.

-All Carnival sailings through and including June 26, 2020, are now cancelled, as well as all San Francisco sailings through 2020 and Carnival Sunrise sailings through and including October 19, 2020.
+All Carnival sailings through and including June 26, 2020, are now canceled, as well as all San Francisco sailings through 2020 and Carnival Sunrise sailings through and including October 19, 2020.

 All Carnival Legend sailings through and including October 30, 2020, as well as all Carnival Radiance sailings through and including November 1, 2020, are also suspended.